janogonzalez/priorityqueuejs/Readme.md

 # priorityqueue.js

-A simple queue data structure for Node.js and the browser.
+A simple priority queue data structure for Node.js and the browser.

 ## Installation